-Under certain circumstances, all or a portion of the PPP Loans may be forgiven.
-Through CNB, the Company applied for and received partial forgiveness of the Venus USA PPP Loan in the amount of \$1,689 and the Venus Concept PPP Loan in the amount of \$1,086.
-The remaining portion of the PPP Loans of the Company is recorded within the current liabilities in the unaudited condensed consolidated balance sheet.
+Under certain circumstances, all or a portion of the PPP Loans may be forgiven, however, there can be no assurance that any portion of the PPP Loans will be forgiven and that the Company would not be required to repay the PPP Loans in full.
+The Company has applied through CNB for partial forgiveness of Venus USA PPP Loan in the amount of \$1,086 and the Venus Concept PPP Loan in the amount of \$1,086.
+The Company recorded PPP Loans within the long-term liabilities in the unaudited condensed consolidated balance sheet.